virtualdataset/metagen-docs/docsrc/content/concepts/resolving_functions.md

 functions in a flexible way.
 Flows which must rely on this capability are not as performant as those which have good type alignment in between function stages.
-Consult the function library reference on the available types and conversions if you want to keep things as fast as they coudl be.
+Consult the function library reference on the available types and conversions if you want to keep things fast.